thoth-tech/handbook/docs/projects/t1-2022/thoth-tech-leadership/weekly-announcements/week5.md

   [video](https://deakin365.sharepoint.com/:v:/r/sites/ThothTech2/Shared%20Documents/General/Recordings/24-3-22%20Github%20Repos%20QnA.mp4?csf=1&web=1&e=Pa3Hh0)
   and the QA
   [document](https://github.com/thoth-tech/handbook/blob/main/docs/processes/quality-assurance/quality-assurance-overview.md)
   if you are still unsure.
+If you have done both of these things and still feel lost, please reach out to the Area Leads.
 - While there is a focus on students having responsibility for sourcing their work in Capstone, if a student finds themselves with nothing to do and is unsure, they should, at a minimum, speak to their team leader to ask "what can